House Wiring with Inverter Connection:

 08. Socket:

-A Power Socket a Device to Which Electrical Devices can be Connected to Receive the Electric Current Required For their Operation.
+A Power Socket is a Device to Which Electrical Devices Can Be Connected to Receive the Electric Current Required For Their Operation.
 Connected by a System of Cables to a Power Source, Usually, an Electricity Generation Facility operated by an energy Production company, generally has no moving parts.
 Instead, it contains metal strips that make contact with the prongs of an Electric plug inserted into the socket.
 It is Through these Contacts That the Electric current is Transmitted.
-Electrical Devices Which Connect to a Power Source Through a Power Socket are Considered to be Portable Because they can easily be Connected and Disconnected From the Power Source.
+Electrical Devices that connect to a Power Source Through a Power Socket are Considered to be Portable Because they can easily be Connected and Disconnected From the Power Source.

 09. Light: